jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 Sends a Picture to the default printer, printing in Landscape mode.
-Specifiying verbose will give information on the scaling applied.
+Specifying verbose will give information on the scaling applied.

 ### Example 5
 ```powershell
 PS C:\> Get-Service | ft -a | Out-Printer -Name 'Send To OneNote 2016' -LeftMargin 0 -RightMargin 0 -TopMargin 50 -FontSize 8
 ```

-This time services are formatted as an autosized table, and sent to OneNote.
+This time services are formatted as an auto-sized table, and sent to OneNote.
 The page margins are customized and font reduced to fit on the page.

 ### Example 6